SophiePotts/PBVS/README.md

 **algorithms**

-+ CVboost.R : Contains the code for CVboost, i.e. Algorithm 2 of the article
++ CVboost_Pottsetal.R : Contains the code for CVboost, i.e. Algorithm 2 of the article
-+ AICboost.R : Contains the code for AICboost, i.e. Algorithm 3 of the article
++ AICboost_Pottsetal.R : Contains the code for AICboost, i.e. Algorithm 3 of the article

 **minimal working example**